 AMG – these three letters stand worldwide for supreme automotive performance, exclusivity, efficiency and highly dynamic driving pleasure.
-Today, as a wholly owned subsidiary of Daimler AG, the Affalterbach-based company represents the sporting spearhead of the Group.
+Today, as a wholly owned subsidiary of Mercedes-Benz Group AG, the Affalterbach-based company represents the sporting spearhead of the Group.

 Affalterbach.
 Home of Driving Performance.

 Mercedes‑AMG GmbH has recorded numerous successes in motor sport and through the development of unique road-going vehicles, thereby repeatedly underlining its position as a highly successful sports car and performance brand – and today this is truer than ever.